cart0uche/aafm/README.md

 # Ubuntu users should skip to the next command (sudo apt-get update)
 # The following applies only to Debian users.
-# Replace the two occurrences of "trusty" with "precise" in the following file:
+# Replace the two occurrences of your Debian release (probably "wheezy") with "precise" in the following file:
 sudo nano /etc/apt/sources.list.d/tslocum-aafm-trusty.list

 sudo apt-get update